Search Results

 -

-Earth's physical processes and impacts on human environments via the atmosphere, biosphere, lithosphere and hydrosphere.
-Topics include severe weather, climate change, biomes and ecosystems, landform processes; mountain building and erosion by rivers, glaciers, waves and wind.
+Earth's physical processes and impacts on the human environment via the atmosphere, biosphere, lithosphere and hydrosphere.
+Practical experiences include earth-sun relationships, weather, climate, biomes, landform processes; mountain building and erosion by rivers, glaciers, waves, wind and using various topographic mapping data.
+Note: General Education Designation: Natural Sciences (Quantitative) - [SQ] in combination with GPH111 Prerequisites: A grade of C or better in GPH111 or Corequisites: GPH111.

 General Education Designations: SQ